 - Amino Acids (From Protein)

-As a PPARδ agonist, GW 501516 is capable of essentially re-engineering the body to prefer fatty acids as a fuel source.
+As a PPARδ agonist, Cardarine is capable of essentially re-engineering the body to prefer fatty acids as a fuel source.

 So, it’s pretty easy to see why it’s being used by bodybuilders and athletes everywhere.

-What Kind Of Results Can I Expect From GW 501516?
+What Kind Of Results Can You Expect With Cardarine?

-Assuming you take it for at least several weeks, GW 501516 should help you burn some additional fat.
+Assuming you take it for at least several weeks, Cardarine should help you burn some additional fat.

-It’s mechanism of action (the way it works) is also entirely different than those types of traditional fat-burning drugs.
+It’s mechanism of action (the way it works) is also entirely different than those types of traditional fat-burning drugs, which are stimulants.

-Not to mention, it’s still in experimental trials so there isn’t much research on it at all, even for the medical purposes it’s intended for.
+Not to mention, it hasn’t made it through experimental trials, so there isn’t much research on it at all, even for the medical purposes it’s intended for.

-So, what kind of results can you expect with GW 501516?
+So, what kind of results can you expect with Cardarine?
 Some degree of fat-loss…